AniKanayo/alx-zero_day/0x03-git/README.md

-This was created by Michael
+This was created by Michael.
+It is now updated in order to do task4